s223928/Group-13/A5/Reflection.md

 **Was the number of tools for the course okay?
 Should we have more or less?
 If so, which ones?**
 I think the number of tools for the purposes that this course is trying to achieve was sufficient.

+### Nikoletta:
+**Did the process of the course enable you to answer or define questions you might need later for your thesis?**
+Yes, the course definitely helped me understand what kind of questions I should ask when working with BIM data and coding.
+It made me think more clearly about how to structure a problem and what information I actually need to look at.
+I feel that this will be useful later for my thesis, especially if it involves analysis, automation, or using IFC models in any way.

+**Would you have preferred less choice in the use cases?**
+The freedom we had was both good and difficult at the same time.
+In the beginning, it was challenging because we didn’t always know what to do or how to move forward, especially since we were still getting used to the tools.
+We often got stuck or reached dead ends when trying to choose a direction for our project.
+But in the end, this process helped us learn a lot.
+It pushed us to explore, search for solutions, and try different ideas until we found something that actually worked.
+Even though it was sometimes frustrating, it was also very productive for our learning.

+**Was the number of tools for the course okay?
+Should we have more or less?
+If so, which ones?**
+I think the number of tools was fine.
+It felt balanced, not too many and not too few.
+I don’t think anything specific needs to be removed.
+What would help even more is having a bit more guidance or examples at the beginning, just so we can understand how to use the tools more confidently before experimenting on our own.

 # (As a group) summary of the feedback you received on your tutorial

 - did the tool address the use case you identified?